MontFerret/montferret.github.io/content/blog/ferret-v0.9.md

 # What's added
 ## Clearing input values
-Since the version 0.1.0 Ferret had ``INPUT`` HTML function that allowed to type any value to input HTML element.
+Since version 0.1.0, Ferret had ``INPUT`` HTML function that allowed to type any value to input HTML element.
-But the way how it works is that it appends passed value to already exiting.
-While it works fine in many cases, there are some scenarious when a target input field has a preset value which needs to be erased.
-Until now, it was impossible to do.
-Starting this release, Ferret has a new method ``INPUT_CLEAR`` that erases any data from a target input.
+This works by appending the function parameter to any pre-existing `<input>` value.
+While it works fine in many cases, there are some scenarios when a target input field has a preset value which needs to be erased.
+With this release, Ferret has a new method ``INPUT_CLEAR`` that erases any data from a target input.

 {{< code fql >}}
 LET doc = DOCUMENT(@url, {